 1. Bathroom Renovation Basics – Waterproofing

-To have a problem free bathroom, proper waterproofing when renovating the bathroom is a basic that’s absolutely essential.
+To have a problem free bathroom, proper waterproofing when renovating the bathroom is a basic thing that’s absolutely essential.
 While many types of tiles are resistant to water absorption, some tiles can still absorb moisture and grout joints can also let some water through.
 If the waterproofing is not done properly and water starts leaking, fixing the problem can be tricky as well as costly.
 Having proper water proofing done at the beginning will save you time and money later on.

-For the best results of bathroom waterproofing, we recommend Davco K10 Plus.
 Before applying the waterproof, the surface must be cleaned of all dust and dirt, and it should be primed first.
 All corners should be covered with neutral pH silicone to absorb any movement, thus preventing the waterproof membrane from cracking.
 The waterproof should be applied at least twice.
 Once the waterproof membrane is dry, tiles can be laid directly over it using an appropriate tile adhesive.

 2. Make Your Bathroom Look Bigger